sdingcn/closure/README.md

 # expr

 Expr is a simple, dynamically typed, functional programming language with first class continuations.
-It also features lexically scoped variables and dynamically scoped variables, dynamic type checking, as well as automatic mark-and-sweep garbage collection.
+It also features lexically scoped variables and dynamically scoped variables, dynamic type checking, and automatic mark-and-sweep garbage collection.

+Object-oriented programming can be mimicked using closures and dynamically scoped variables.
+Special control-flows (e.g. coroutines, exceptions) can be implemented using continuations.
+Data structures (e.g. lists, binary trees) can be implemented using closures.
+See `test/` for examples on these aspects.

 The main purpose of this project is to demonstrates the implementation of simple interpreters.

 ![](https://github.com/sdingcn/expr/actions/workflows/auto-test.yml/badge.svg)